Food Glorious Food

 The Hidden Hut – Porthcatho – In The Roseland, Truro.
 TR2 5EW.

 If you don’t have a car or don’t fancy a drive but want to visit St Mawes In The Roseland there is an excellent daily ferry service from Falmouth from the Prince of Wales Quay and the Custom House Quay.
 Once in St Mawes there is a lot to see from St Mawes Castle to the lovely walks from Place to St Anthony’s head.
-Be sure to eat before you go in any of the lovely cafes, restaurants and pubs in St Mawes.
-We have a few favourite places over there, The Tresanton Hotel, St Mawes Hotel and The Idle Rocks Hotel.
-They are all lovely places to stop for coffee and cake or a cold drink and a snack, a full blown meal and cream tea will cost you a lot more than most places but its generally worth the treat when you take in the views!
+Be sure to eat before you venture to Place in any of the lovely cafes, restaurants and pubs in St Mawes as there arent any cafes on the headland.
+We have a few favourite places in St Mawes, The Tresanton Hotel, St Mawes Hotel and The Idle Rocks Hotel are all lovely places to stop for coffee and cake or a cold drink and a snack, a full blown meal and cream tea will cost you a lot more than most places but its generally worth the treat when you take in the views!

 The Tresanton Hotel – 27 Lower Castle Road, St Mawes, Truro.
 TR2 5DR.
 Telephone: 01326 270055